SAEON/national-climate-change-response-database/platform/centos/README.md

 # NOTE - after installing the runner, once CD is working, revoke this access!
 ```
+### Configure GitHub to use this runner
+Create a workflow file in the .github/workflows directory in this repository.
+Use the `stable.yml` file as a reference

 ## Disable SELinux (or configure it correctly)
 ```sh